Building Normalizing Flows with Stochastic Interpolants: Discussion, Challenges, and Future work

 \section{Discussion, Challenges, and Future work}

-Above, we introduced a continuous time flow method that does not rely on maximum likelihood estimation.
+We introduced a continuous time flow method that can be efficiently trained.
 The approach has a number of intriguing and appealing characteristics.
 The training circumvents any backpropagation through ODE solves, and emits a stable and interpretable quadratic objective function.
-This objective has an easily accessible diagnostic which can verify whether a proposed minimizer of the loss is a valid minimizer.
+This objective has an easily accessible diagnostic which can verify whether a proposed minimizer of the loss is a valid minimizer, and controls the Wasserstein-2 distance between the model and the target.

-While our method is computationally more efficient, the new objective introduces an additional sum over time slices, which increases memory requirements.
-However, as shown in the experiments, these batch sizes need not be prohibitively large when stochastically optimizing $G(v)$.
-This additional time sum also appears in score-based diffusion approaches and demonstrably poses no issue.

-One salient feature of the proposed method is that choosing an interpolant $I_t(x_0,x_1)$ decouples the optimization problem from that of also choosing a transport path, which is implicit in the MLE approach.
-This separation offers the opportunity of having explicit control on both.
-In future work, it would be worthwhile to consider learning the interpolant $I_t$ in addition to minimizing $G(\hat v)$.
-This could be approached from the perspective of path regularization as suggested by \eqref{eq:of:reg} and contextualized in the optimal transport literature \citep{villani2009optimal,santambrogio2015optimal} or through directly parameterizing $I_t$ under the necessary boundary conditions of \eqref{eq:interp}.
+One salient feature of the proposed method is that choosing an interpolant $I_t(x_0,x_1)$ decouples the optimization problem from that of also choosing a transport path.
+This separation is also exploited by score-based diffusion models, but our approach offers better explicit control on both.
+In particular we can interpolate between any two densities in finite time and directly obtain the probability flow needed to calculate the likelihood.
+Moreover, we showed in Section~\ref{sec:stochinterp} and Appendices~\ref{sec:OT-details} and~\ref{sec:general:interp} that the interpolant can be optimized to achieve optimal transport, a feature which can reduce the cost of solving the ODE to draw samples.
+In future work, we will investigate more thoroughly realizations of this procedure by learning the interpolant $I_t$ in a wider class of functions, in addition to minimizing $G(\hat v)$.

-Finally, the intrinsic connection to score-based diffusion presented in Proposition \ref{th:sbgm} may be fruitful ground for understanding the benefits and tradeoffs of SDE vs ODE approaches to generative modeling.
+The intrinsic connection to score-based diffusion presented in Proposition \ref{th:sbgm} may be fruitful ground for understanding the benefits and tradeoffs of SDE vs ODE approaches to generative modeling.
 Exploring this relation is already underway \citep{lu2022higherorder, boffi2022}, and can hopefully provide theoretical insight into designing more effective models.